echtniels/dockerplayground/README.md

 chmod 600 data/letsencrypt/acme.json
 ```

-2. Open ./environment.sample and rename variables to reflect your situation.
-Then, either rename it to `.env` or append to `/etc/environment` (don't forget to logout and on again to update your environment).
+2. Open `environment.sample` and rename variables to reflect your situation.
+Use strong, random passwords.
+Save the file and either rename it to `.env` or append to `/etc/environment` (in which case don't forget to logout and on again to update your environment).

-3. Run Docker-compose:
+3. Run Docker-compose to initialise the *traefik-keycloak* stack:
 ```
 docker-compose -p traefik-keycloak up -d
 ```